I was awake and in the living room before 7 a.m.

 Cowboy didn't wake up until almost 10 a.m.

-He ate breakfast, took a micro nap, and headed to morning church service.
+He had breakfast, took a quick nap, and went to the morning church service.

-Badger and I did absolutely nothing while he was gone.
+Badger and I didn’t do a thing while he was gone.

 Sometimes nothing is good.